huangsam/namigo/docs/search_approach.md

-# Data Approach
+# Search Approach

-This document outlines a data gathering and analysis approach for investigating online presence and software package information.
+This document outlines a methodology for searching and discovering information related to online presence and software package availability.
 It covers DNS, email address verification, and software package metadata from popular repositories for Go, JavaScript, Python, Rust, and Java.

 ## DNS